JS BUG! PLEASE RELOAD

 With coords for playing

-Scattered Beziers ~ Buzzin' Beziers ~ Arched Fountain
+Scattered Beziers ~ Buzzin' Beziers

-Swingle ~ Purple Tulip ~ Flo's Home ~ Rolling
+Swingle ~ Purple Tulip ~ Flo's Home

-Sinedot with Bezier Border ~ Confused Beziers
+Rolling ~ Sinedot with Bezier Border

 PRACTICAL APPLICATIONS